cedricg-mirror/cedricg-mirror.github.io/_tmp/tmp.md

 <a id="WriteMemory"></a>
 # WriteMemory

-Writes given data to a specified address in memory, likely used for hooking or patching DLL
+Writes given data to a specified address in memory, likely used for hooking or patching DLL as hinted by the 0x30 bytes VirtualQuery

 ```php
 /*